phronos/rails_datatables/README.md

 ### Setup

-Give table a class of 'datatable' so that the Javascript knows which tables to alter.
+Give table a class of 'datatable' so that the Javascript knows which table to alter.
+NOTE: If you want to use multiple tables on a single page, include the :table_dom_id in the options hash to specify the ID table to be altered.

 Add thead around the table header (These elements will associate to the columns array created below, allowing sorting).